What if you need an old file or case?

 Passwords will not expire on the state portal; however, passwords may expire on other e-filing service providers (EFSPs).

-Yes, the ID is your email address.
+Yes, the user ID is your email address.
 When you switch to a different firm, you will want to use the email address at that firm and register in the firm account to keep your cases as part of the new firm account.

 Are out-of-state attorneys required to e-file?